 If you’re catering for a lot of people, buying in bulk could save you money.

 If you’re travelling elsewhere for Christmas, buy your train or plane tickets in advance rather than on the day.

 Start buying gifts and non-perishables throughout the year, particularly during the sales.

 Raid the boxing day sales in time for next Christmas.

 Start saving early in the year to avoid borrowing at the last minute as Christmas approaches.

 How Claro can help

-If you need help making smarter financial and investment decisions every day, we’re building an app that will act as your digital financial coach, while giving you access to a supportive community you can discuss your money goals with.
+If you need help making smarter financial and investment decisions every day, the Claro app can act as your digital financial coach while giving you access to a supportive community you can discuss your money goals with.

 When investing, your capital is at risk.